 \section{Abstract}

-We examine properties of distributions with the density of the form:$\frac{ 2A_{n}\sqrt{c^{2}-x^{2}}}{\pi c\prod_{j=0}^{n}(c(1+a_{j}^{2})-2a_{j}x)},$ where $c,a_{1},\ldots ,a_{n}$ are some parameters and $A_{n}$ suitable constant.
-We find general forms of $A_{n}$, of $k-$th moment and of $k-$th polynomial orthogonal with respect to this measure.
-We indicate their connections with polynomials forming the so called Askey--Wilson scheme.
+We examine the properties of distributions with the density of the form: $ \frac{2A_{n}c^{n-2}\sqrt{c^{2}-x^{2}}}{\pi \prod_{j=1}^{n}(c(1+a_{j}^{2})-2a_{j}x)},$ where $c,a_{1},\ldots ,a_{n}$ are some parameters and $A_{n}$ a suitable constant.
+We find general forms of $ A_{n}$, of $k-$th moment and of $k-$th polynomial orthogonal with respect to such measures.
+We also calculate Cauchy transforms of these measures.
+We indicate connections of such distributions with distributions and polynomials forming the so called Askey--Wilson scheme.
 On the way we prove several identities concerning rational symmetric functions.
-Finally we consider the case of parameters $a_{1},\ldots ,a_{n}$ forming conjugate pairs and give multivariate interpretation of obtained distributions at least for the cases $n=2,4,6.$
+Finally, we consider the case of parameters $a_{1},\ldots ,a_{n}$ forming conjugate pairs and give some multivariate interpretations based on the obtained distributions at least for the cases $n=2,4,6.$